top of page

 Special education — specialized instruction designed to meet the unique needs of children with disabilities — and related services are provided in public schools at no cost to parents.
 It can include special instruction in classrooms, homes, hospitals, institutions, or other settings.

-The Individuals with Disabilities Education Act (IDEA) gives eligible children with disabilities the right to receive special services and assistance in school.
+The Individuals with Disabilities Education Act (IDEA) gives eligible children with disabilities the right to receive a Free Appropriate Public Education (FAPE), specialized services, and accommodations in school.
 The law offers guidance in special education procedures.

 In the U.S., more than 7.3 million children receive special education and related services each year.*